 Over its 30-year existence, the association has served throughout everything from welfare reform to recessions to pandemics, and remains determined in the face of the challenges ahead.

 Leading Ohio's largest charitable response to hunger through collaboration, coordination, and commitment.

 Lisa Hamler-Fugitt has served as the executive director for the Ohio Association of Foodbanks since 2001.
 She is Ohio’s leading anti-hunger voice and a hard-working advocate for Ohio’s foodbanks and Ohio’s food insecure families.

-Kristin Warzocha is the President and CEO of the Greater Cleveland Food Bank and serves as the Board Chair for the Ohio Association of Foodbanks.
+Julie Chase-Morefield is the President and CEO of the Second Harvest Food Bank of North Central Ohio and serves as the Board Chair for the Ohio Association of Foodbanks.
 Our board is comprised of the directors of Ohio’s 12 Feeding America foodbanks.